 All the flavours of an island surrounded by sea, cooked in a clay pot in a typical Sri Lankan manner.

-And if you enjoy spicy food that hits the so-called spot, makes tiny beads of sweat pop up on your forehead while making your ears and the back of your neck go warm,
+And if you enjoy spicy food that hits the so-called spot, makes tiny beads of sweat pop up on your forehead while making your ears and the back of your neck go warm, then, my friend, this is THE authentic Sri Lankan fish curry to serve.

-Any fish that has a firmness to it would do, I’m using chunks of Thalapath(sailfish) for the reasons mentioned below,
+Any fish that has a firmness to it would do, I’m using chunks of Thalapath(sailfish) for the reasons mentioned below.

 - convenience.